 More Android customization projects:

-- How to extend your Android's battery life
+- How to extend your Android's phone battery life

 - How to use Tasker